pauldambra/blog_source/_posts/2024-01-01-year-notes.md

 It would be weirdly coy to write this and not say that 2023 was defined by grief.
 The realisation that grief would be coming, the lost months waiting, and then the grief itself.
 I've lost people before but nobody so close.
 Some combination of circumstances has meant it has cut so much deeper this time.

 2023 very much felt like two years.
 The year before we knew grief was coming, and the year after.
-Despite that I really enojoyed the journey this year.
+Despite that I really enjoyed the journey this year.
 I feel happier in myself.

 #4 daughter still says "stankyou" instead of "thank you" and I'm going to be horribly sad when she stops.